Resolving Shoulder Dystocia in the Active, Mobile Woman

 Moving the mother as the head is crowning may also interfere with proper shoulder rotation.
 This occurs when a mother is crowning while on the toilet and she is encouraged to move back to the bed, or when the mother is crowning on a birthing stool and she is offered and helped into the birthing tub, or some such move as that.
 Interference, whether by people who want to help the mother or help themselves, can interfere with the baby's own efforts to birth smoothly through the pelvis.

 Laying down on the back to push a baby out, pushing before the urge to push, and the use of a vacuum or forceps during birth might be associated with a shoulder dystocia.
-Cesarean delivery is associated with a 4-9 times higher death rate for mothers.
-Yet, sometimes interventions to help overcome slight problems from lifelong habits are necessary.
+Sometimes interventions to help overcome chronic problems from lifelong habits become necessary.
 We all do the best we can with what we know at the time.

 I suggest a diet with more live foods, meat with fat, and organic if possible, salt, seaweed, dark leafy greens, yellow veggies and only a fruit a day, rarely fruit juice.
 Skip the breads and noodles.
-Have whole grains, such as brown rice and oatmeal, quinoa, and millet, fava beans and the like.
+Have whole grains, such as brown rice and oatmeal, quinoa, and millet, iron-rich fava beans, and similar healthy carbohydrates.
 Avoid sugar and regular use of milk, cheese, peanut butter and processed foods.
 Move.
 Move your body more.
 Yoga stretching and walking.
 Body work and upright positions in labor.
 Relaxing the broad and round ligaments and helping baby into an optimal position in the 7th and 8th months so the arms can get settled in front of the chest before labor starts.
 Using a pregnancy belt in labor for women with a pendulous uterus and wearing it during pushing until the baby is out!
+Avoid cowboying out (wrestling for every mm of descent for hours of 2nd stage, which is different than simply a long 2nd stage) a large baby through an adroid pelvis, especially if there isn't a team of experienced people with this complicaton.
 These, to me, are ways to avoid shoulder dystocia.

-I do not believe that simply having a homebirth or a happier birth or changing providers will avoid this particular complication!
-Shoulder dystocia can happen when women are free to move also.
+I do not believe that simply having a homebirth or changing providers will avoid this particular complication!
+Shoulder dystocia can happen when women are free to move and "undisturbed," also.
+Shoulder Dystocia is a cause of death in "free" births without a midwife more often than those births with an experienced, trained midwife.

 A medical review for trying to prevent shoulder dystocia in labor can be viewed on this link, http://apps.who.int/rhl/reviews/CD005543.pdf